-Type or conditions of heat treatment shall be indicated in the Semi-Finished Certificate.
+Type or conditions of heat treatment shall be indicated in the Manufacturer's Certificate for the Semi-Finished Product.

 3.16.1.8 Sampling.

 Samples are taken from a semi-finished product.

 For forgings separately forged samples prepared from the metal of the same heat and with the same degree of deformation as the semi-finished product submitted for the tests may be used.
 In such case, dimensions of the sample in terms of their thickness and diameter may vary from the maximum dimensions of the forging itself by not more than 25 %.